f4ww4z/blog/content/post/gci-with-openmrs.md

 ## From Zero to Hero

-Having completed the introductory task, I started work on a bunch of exciting tasks for OpenMRS, and around half of them are submitting Pull Requests to the OpenRMS codebase on GitHub.
+Having completed the introductory task, I started work on a bunch of exciting tasks for OpenMRS, and around half of them were submitting Pull Requests to the [OpenRMS codebase](https://github.com/openmrs/) on GitHub.
 I will divide the description of tasks I have completed during the GCI period into smaller categories.

 ### Quality Assurance / Reporting Bugs